 Here are some other projects that are being planned.

 Government Road Corridor – multiple sections require sidewalk upgrade, and some sections may require bike facility upgrades.
 Highest priority currently is Eagle Run Drive to Depot Road due to school travel, and District is waiting for the completion of All Ages and Abilities (AAA) Bike Route Study.

-A sidewalk or multi-use path on Highlands Way North, from Boulevard to Portree Way, is also part of the plan.
+A sidewalk or multi-use path on Highlands Way North, from Boulevard to Portree Way.

 Widening the Corridor Trail at the pinch point south of the Mamquam Blind Channel Bridge

-Connecting the south side bike lane on Judd Road between Cottonwood Road and Government Road, and connecting a section of on-street bike lane on Mamquam Road, north side, between Diamond Head Road and Highway 99.
+Connecting the south side bike lane on Judd Road between Cottonwood Road and Government Road.

 Corridor Trail lighting Clarke Drive to Valley Drive, and intersection improvements to Tantalus Road and Dowad Drive intersection to support pedestrian safety.

 The District of Squamish completed an Active Transportation Plan in 2016 and has been working to implement the plan since this time.
 The purpose of Squamish’s Active Transportation Plan is to increase transportation choices within the community and to provide an accessible, sustainable, and efficient transportation system for all users.